EpicOrange/riichi_advanced/documentation/documentation.md

     },

 These keys check for `"tenpai"` and `"nagashi"` statuses respectively on the players at the time of exhaustive draw.
 For tenpai payments, tenpai players pay `1000/1500/3000` to non-tenpai players for 1/2/3 players tenpai.
 For nagashi payments, it's a mangan payment, so 2000 from nondealers and 4000 from dealer (or 4000 all if dealer got nagashi).

+Alternatively, you can enable sichuan-style tenpai payments via:

+    "score_calculation": {
+      "score_best_hand_at_draw": true
+    },

+This scores every tenpai player's hand (where players with the `"tenpai"` status are considered tenpai) and awards them the highest possible hand they could have won, so payments proceed as if they won.

+This option takes precedence over tenpai and nagashi payments (and nagashi takes precedence over tenpai payments).

+### Payment-related statuses

+There are a number of statuses you can set on players that can modify their scoring, and most of them are due to Sakicard abilities.
+The eventual goal is to replace most of them with the following two counters:

+- `"delta_score"`: if set, adds to this counter's player's score change for this round (after processing all other score changes, such as double wins and exhaustive draw payments).
+- `"delta_score_multiplier"`: if set, multiplies this counter's player's score change for this round (after processing all other score changes, such as double wins and exhaustive draw payments).
+This happens before `"delta_score"`.